 The Government will provide support for local government and landfill operators to prepare for the introduction of the waste levy.

-The Waste and Resource Recovery Bill 2021 (the Bill) has now been drafted.
-The Bill will enact the waste levy, impose regulatory and compliance requirements, and establish the Board.
-Public consultation on the Bill has begun and will continue until Friday 12 March 2021.
+A draft of the Waste and Resource Recovery Bill 2021 (the Bill) was released for public consultation between 9 February 2021 and 12 March 2021.
+The Bill is intended to enact the waste levy, impose regulatory and compliance requirements, and establish the Board.
 Links to the Bill and other supporting materials about how the Bill will operate are provided below.

 Supporting material available: